MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-on-premises-data-with-intune.md

 ### How to implement this solution
 The rest of this solution is divided into the following sections that show you how to protect Office 365 company data with Intune:
 - **Enroll mobile devices and Windows PCs into management**.
-This solution requires that devices are managed by Microsoft Intune and this section shows you how to enroll them into management (iOS, Android, Android for Work, and Windows PCs).
+This section describes how to enroll devices (iOS, Android, Android for Work, and Windows PCs) into management so that you can configure secure access to on-premises resources with Intune.
 - **Access and protect company email**.
-Learn how Intune can automatically configure native app email settings for your users and how to provide conditional access to your on-premises Exchange Server.
+This section shows you how Intune can automatically configure native app email settings for your users and how to provide conditional access to your on-premises Exchange Server.
 - **Provide access to other on-premises company resources**.
-This section shows you how to provide your employees with secure access to on-premises network resources by using Wi-Fi, VPN, or the Azure Active Directory Application Proxy.
+This section describes how to provide employees with secure access to on-premises network resources by using Wi-Fi, VPN, or the Azure Active Directory Application Proxy.
 - **Use certificates to secure company resource access**.
 This section helps you create and deploy either a PKCS #12 (.PFX) or Simple Certificate Enrollment Protocol (SCEP) certificate to secure user access to company resources.

 ## Enroll mobile devices and Windows PCs into management